-- A. Card Swipes will be exclusively used for the tracking of attendance at educational events.
-This data will be used to send members their attendance survey. - 1.
-Chapters choosing to complete an in-house program will be required to supply their own card-swipe or check one out from the council. - B. Starting in 2015 all members will be required to complete the baseline educational survey to assess the knowledge base of our members.
-New members will be required to complete this prior to their attendance at their first educational event. - C. Those who attend an educational event will be required to complete the outcome survey for that category.
+- Data collection through the mobile app "Modern Campus Presence" will be exclusively used for the tracking of attendance at educational events.
+This data will be used to send members their attendance survey. - a) Chapters choosing to complete an in-house program will be required to supply their own card-swipe or check one out from the council. - 2) Starting in 2015 all members will be required to complete the baseline educational survey to assess the knowledge base of our members.
+New members will be required to complete this prior to their attendance at their first educational event. - 3) Those who attend an educational event will be required to complete the outcome survey for that category.
 This survey will consist of demographic information and five (5) questions about the learning outcomes for the program.
-Those who attend will have 48 hours to complete the outcome survey. - D. Council officers may be requested or appointed to attend an in-house event in order to help with data collection.

-E. A margin of error will be set by the IFC Director of Programming and his advisor to negate any possible errors.
+Those who attend will have 48 hours to complete the outcome survey. - 4) Council officers may be requested or appointed to attend an in-house event in order to help with data collection. - 5) A margin of error will be set by the IFC Director of Programming and his advisor to negate any possible errors.

-ARTICLE VIII.
-Programming Compliance
+ARTICLE VIII: Programming Compliance

-- A. Should a chapter complete their programming at the end of an academic semester, correspondence will be sent to the chapter's (Inter)National organization informing them of the chapter's success. - B. Any chapter that is required to attend programs as part of sanctions will not be allowed to count these programs towards the requirements outlined in this appendix, unless approved by IFC. - C. The following Arete Awards will be distributed: - 1.
-Most Creative Educational Program - 2.
-Highest Percentage of Attendance - 3.
-Most Educational Programs Completed
+- Should a chapter complete their programming at the end of an academic semester, correspondence will be sent to the chapter's (Inter)National organization informing them of the chapter's success. - 2) Any chapter that is required to attend programs as part of sanctions will not be allowed to count these programs towards the requirements outlined in this appendix, unless approved by IFC. - 3) The following Arete Awards will be distributed: - a) Most Creative Educational Program - b) Highest Percentage of Attendance - c) Most Educational Programs Completed

-ARTICLE IX.
-Noncompliance with Programming Requirements
+ARTICLE IX: Noncompliance with Programming Requirements